orioncactus/pretendard/docs/readme/en/README.md

 ## Share your opinion

 New improvements are always welcome.
-If you need resolution, please register an issue at [Issues] (https://github.com/orioncactus/pretendard/issues).
+If you need resolution, please register an issue at [Issues](https://github.com/orioncactus/pretendard/issues).